Adrian Wibowo

-Adrian Satriyo Wibowo (born 17 January 2006) is a professional footballer who plays as a winger for Major League Soccer club Los Angeles FC.
+Adrian Satriyo Wibowo (born 17 January 2006) is a professional footballer who plays as a winger for Austrian Regionalliga West club Wacker Innsbruck, on loan from Los Angeles.
 Born in the United States, he plays for the Indonesia national team.

 Early life

 Wibowo was born in Los Angeles, California to an Indonesian father and an American mother.
 He developed a passion for soccer at the age of 6, initially sparked by his enjoyment of kicking a ball.
 His father, Boogie, took an active role in nurturing this interest by providing training at home.
 In 2014, when Wibowo was 8 years old, his father signed him in the Total Futbol Academy (TFA).
 After four years of development, he transferred to the academy of Major League Soccer club Los Angeles FC, where he commenced his career with its under-13 team in 2018.

 Club career

 In 2023, at the age of 17, Wibowo played for the Los Angeles FC reserve team, Los Angeles FC 2 competing in the MLS Next Pro.
 In this season, Wibowo has played 10 games and scored 2 goals in the domestic competition and managed to enter the 2023 MLS Next All-Star Game squad.

 In the 2024 MLS Next Pro season, Wibowo has played 23 games and scored 10 goals.
 This achievement made him announced as one of the players registered to play for Los Angeles FC in the upcoming 2025 Major League Soccer season.